-According to County's Phase II WIP, existing pre-2002 dry ponds in the TMDL watersheds are recommended to be retrofitted to meet current Maryland stormwater management criteria.
-Currently, dry ponds have a bacteria removal efficiency of 0 percent based on information in the County's 2012 Annual NPDES MS4 report.
-Converting the dry ponds to shallow wetland/marsh filtering systems or SPSCs, as recommended in the County's Phase II WIP, would increase the bacteria removal efficiency to 75 percent or 90 percent, which in either case is considered a high-performing BMP for bacteria.
-Based on the WIP recommendations, only dry ponds with drainage areas of 10 acres or more were proposed for retrofit.
+According to the County's Phase II WIP, existing pre-2002 dry ponds and other stormwater management facilities in the TMDL watersheds are recommended to be retrofitted to meet current Maryland stormwater management criteria.
+The goal for retrofitting these facilities is to increase nutrient and sediment removal capacity by converting the facilities to either wet ponds or SPSCs.
+Dry ponds are usually ideal candidates for retrofits because they have larger areas draining to them.
+Currently, dry ponds have a bacteria removal efficiency of 88 percent and are considered high-performing BMPs for bacteria removal.
+Converting the dry ponds to shallow wetland/marsh filtering systems, wet ponds, or SPSCs, as recommended in the County's Phase II WIP, would still maintain a bacteria removal efficiency of 70 or 78 percent, which in either case is considered a high-performing BMP for bacteria.
+The County retrofitted approximately 12 pre-2002 stormwater management facilities in 2014-2015 by converting them to wet ponds, and all of them are located in the bacteria TMDL watersheds.
 The number of ponds proposed for retrofit for each TMDL watershed is shown in Table 4-5 below.
-This information was entered into the proposed conditions WTM to estimate the expected load reductions from implementing this strategy.
+This information was entered into the proposed conditions WTM to estimate the load reductions obtained from implementing this strategy.